Sustainability and ESG Scores for eCommerce Retailers

 Governance

-One area that ESG rating platforms are monitoring is the occurence of greenwashing.
+One area that ESG rating platforms are monitoring is the occurrence of greenwashing.

 What is Greenwashing?